Blog by Stephanie Arsoska and the Practice Research Group.

 Experiment One - Duration

 In the studio, we favour durational practices that allow us time to tune to one another.
 However, high levels of “zoom fatigue” made extended practices feel unpleasant, so instead, we experimented with a series of short morning practices that made use of micro tasks.
-Some examples can be found in this YouTube video. here for some examples.
+Some examples can be found in this YouTube video.

 Having previously been dependent on costly and intermittent access to studio space, the possibility of a daily practice had never before been available to us.